JOIN LOGIN JOIN

 Rumors Point to a Smoother Jump into Warhammer 40k 11th Edition

-If the chatter is true, Warhammer 40k’s 11th edition is shaping up to be more of a tune-up than a teardown.
+If the chatter is true (or rather if the established pattern holds), Warhammer 40k’s 11th edition is shaping up to be more of a tune-up than a teardown.
 Think streamlined mechanics, fresh lore, and a shiny new launch box, without nuking your current codex from orbit.

 This isn’t the seismic shift we got from 9th to 10th edition, where the core rules were rebuilt and everyone started from scratch with indexes.